 Adoption is the process of giving the responsibility of parenting your child to another family.
 An adoption permanently transfers all legal rights to the adoptive parents.

-Adoption has changed over the last couple of decades, giving birth mothers more options when it comes to contact with the child, privacy and more.
 If you are considering adoption, you have choices when it comes to the type of adoption.
 You have the ability to choose an adoption plan that fits your situation and needs.
 It’s important that you seek information and support, but the decision is personal and only you know what’s best for you.

 You may be considering adoption for the following reasons: